-where~$\lambda$ is the marginal distribution of~$Z$, and notation such as~$D_t |(Z = z)$ indicates that register is in the state conditioned on the event~$Z = z$.
-The base case~$t = 0$ is then immediate, as the state of the registers of the parties~$\rA_i$, for~$i \in [d - 1]$ is independent of the inputs, and for every~$z$, the state of the registers~$Y \hY$ is in tensor product with that of~$X$, conditioned on~$Z = z$.
+where~$\lambda$ is the marginal distribution of~$Z$, and~$\sigma_z$ is the state of the registers~$X D_t$, conditioned on the event~$Z = z$.
+By Lemma~\ref{lem-cq},

+The base case~$t = 0$ is then immediate from the following observations.
+The state of the registers of the parties~$\rA_i$, for~$i \in [d]$, except~$Y \hY$, is independent of the inputs, i.e., is in tensor product with the state of~$X Y \hY$.
+Further, for every~$z$, the state of the registers~$Y \hY$ is in tensor product with that of~$X$, conditioned on~$Z = z$.

 Assume that the bound holds for~$t = j$, with~$j \ge 0$.
 Let~$G_{j+1}$ denote the sequence of registers with all the parties~$\rA_i$, for~$i \ge 2$, after the isometry in round~$j + 1$ has been applied.
 Then we have